SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSContactAgent/GetMyContacts.md

 so.topic: reference
 ---

+# NSContact[] GetMyContacts()

 Getting the contacts where the user currently logged in is set as contact owner.

 **Returns:** NSContact[]